hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
 **February 7th, 2025:** Our preprint [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2410.22291) (with Boris Kramer) is available online at arXiv.

+**September, 2022:** I moved to San Diego from Seoul, South Korea, to pursuue a PhD in Mechanicaland Aerospace Engineering at UC San Diego!